bowenzhangusa/haystack/README.md

 If you already have newer maven installed globally, change the path to its binary in Makefile.

-## Project installation instructions
-Java 8, maven, redis and cassandra need to be installed beforehand.
+### Java application setup
 Specify redis and cassandra connection options "config.xml".

 Then run
 ```
-make start
+make app-start
 ```

-If redis, cassandra, maven were configured as described above, this single command should start every component.
-The application should become available at port 7799 by default.
+This will start the application at port 7799 by default.
-If application logs are needed, run
+If application logs are needed in console for debugging, run
 ```
-DEBUG=1 make start
+DEBUG=1 make app-start
 ```

 ## Tests:
 ```
 make test
 ```

-## Daily reboots on andrew machines

-To make sure all the software runs after server reboots, ssh to every machine (in our case, unix5.andrew.cmu.edu, unix4.andrew.cmu.edu, unix7.andrew.cmu.edu) and run the following:

-`make start`

 ## Project structure
 * `src` - java app source